skytteren/dataseed/README.md

 ## Why?

-Relevant test data is too often lost in the clutter.
+Because relevant test data is too often lost in the clutter of all the setup code.

-When explicitly stated data is used for testing it difficult to see what is important for a given scenario.

 ### Example of bad practice:

 ```scala 3
 test("Full name"):